ucsb-cs24/f19/_lab/lab04.md

 ## Step 1: Create a git repo and get the starter code

-First get together with your lab partner.
-If your regular partner is more than 5 minutes late, let your mentor know.

 Select a pilot, log into the CSIL machines.

-## Step 1a: Create a git repo, add your partner as collaborator
+## Step 1a: Create a git repo, add your partner (if applicable) as collaborator

 * Create a repo for this lab on the pilot's github account (just like you did in lab00): To do this, open a browser and navigate to [www.github.com](www.github.com).
 Log into the pilot's github account.
 From the drop down menu on the left, select our class organization and proceed to create a new repo.
 You may refer to the instructions in lab00.
 Follow this naming convention: If your github username is jgaucho and your partner's is alily, your should name your repo lab08_agaucho_alily (usernames appear in alphabetical order).
 Also you must set the visibity of your repo to be 'PRIVATE' when creating it.
 We will not repeat these instructions in subsequent labs.